[ Login ]

 1.

-as computers and recording equipment continue to become more technologically advanced, jazz will most likely witness increasing growth in this arena, including more synthesized sounds, sampling, looping, and yet-to-be-discovered (invented) electronic techniques
+as computers, synthesizers, recording equipment, and AI continue to become more technologically advanced, jazz will most likely witness increasing growth in the technological arena, including more synthesized sounds, sampling, looping, and yet-to-be-discovered (invented) electronic and artificial intelligence techniques

 2.